jbloomlab/CoV_229E_antigenic_drift/README.md

     conda env create -f environment_pinned.yml

-If this fails (which is especially likely if you are using a different operating system), then install the version-unpinned environment in [environment_unpinned.yml](environment_unpinned.yml), which may give you slightly different program versions (which in principle could lead to slightly different results).
+If this fails (which is especially likely if you are using a different operating system), then install the less-version-unpinned environment in [environment_unpinned.yml](environment_unpinned.yml), which may give you slightly different program versions (which in principle could lead to slightly different results).

 Then activate the conda environment with: